Updated April 10, 2020

 - Be stretched out or frequently sitting and standing in order to relieve colic

-- Frequently tremor or lack coordination
+- Frequently A tremor is an involuntary muscle contraction that exhibits as shaking movements. or lack coordination

 - Be sitting far more often than usual